Loan Against Property Loan to Value Calculator_CollapsibleBanner_WC

 How to Use the Loan-to-Value Ratio Calculator?

-The loan-to-value calculator comprises five fields.
+The LTV ratio calculator comprises five fields.
 These are:

 Follow the steps below to use a loan-to-value ratio calculator: